How to Update, Change Parameters, and Delete GenU

-In one-click deployment, the parameters used during GenU deployment are stored in Parameter Store in JSON format.
+In one-click deployment, parameters used during GenU deployment are stored in AWS Systems Manager Parameter Store in JSON format.

-Open the Parameter Store console (※This is the Tokyo region (ap-northeast-1
+Open the Parameter Store management console (Tokyo region ap-northeast-1

-) screen) and check the parameters.
-If deployed to a region other than Tokyo, check in the deployment destination region (e.g., us-east-1
+) and check the parameters.
+If you deployed to a region other than Tokyo, check in your deployment region (e.g., us-east-1

 ).